Griffiths Brothers Teas: Remnants and legacy

 Few, if any, of the iconic blue and white signs, remain in place along railway lines, though they were still quite common into the 1960s.
 Examples exist in the collections of the Powerhouse Museum, the Puffing Billy Railway, and Yarra Ranges Regional Museum.
 Many others survive in private hands, after being removed from existing and former railway lines.
-These signs remain sought after collectable items, as do Griffiths Brothers metal canisters.
+These signs remain sought-after collectable items, as do Griffiths Brothers metal canisters.

-The company's building in Sydney survives, repurposed by 2018, after many years of being essentially derelict, but the six-storey, 'Griffiths House' in Queens St, Brisbane. was demolished in 1975.
-The former Griffith’s Brothers Tea warehouse in Melbourne was constructed in 1899, designed by the architects Ward and Carleton.
+The company's building in Sydney survives, re-purposed by 2018 after many years of being essentially derelict, but the six-storey, "Griffiths House" in Queens St, Brisbane was demolished in 1975.
+The former Griffith's Brothers Tea warehouse in Flinders Street, Melbourne was constructed in 1899, designed by the architects Ward and Carleton.
 It was later a billiard hall operated by a niece of Walter Lindrum, and named after him, and subsequently the Lindrum Hotel, one of the first of Melbourne's boutique hotels.
-As of 2025, it is to be incorporated into the redevelopment of its site as an office building.
+As of 2025, it was to be incorporated into the redevelopment of its site as an office building.
+The new development preserves the original building's facade.

-James and Emily Griffiths' home, Ferndale, became a successful guest house.
-After it closed, the building fell into disrepair, but it survived, until 1962, when it was destroyed by a bushfire.
-There is now a short walking track named the Ferndale Track, which passes by the site of the former house.
+James and Emily Griffiths' home, "Ferndale", became a successful guest house.
+After it closed, the building fell into disrepair, but survived until 1962, when it was destroyed by a bushfire.
+There is now a short walking track, named the Ferndale Track, which passes by the site of the former house.
 The land had been subdivided into 100 lots, but the January 1962 bushfire proved that it was unwise to build anything there, and it was resumed as parkland.
 Griffiths Falls on Griffiths Creek are a reminder of the Griffiths and their long-gone house.

-Tea is still grown in Australia, mainly by Nerada Tea and Madura Tea Estates, but, as it always was, most tea consumed in Australia is imported.
+Tea is still grown in Australia, mainly by Nerada Tea and Madura Tea Estates, but most tea consumed in Australia continues to be imported.
 Australia is the 20th largest importer of tea in the world.
 However, tea has long since been supplanted by coffee in Australia, as the country's most popular hot beverage.

-The last product from the era of Griffiths Brothers Teas was 'Green Signal Tea', described as "a blended China Pekoe, with a distinctive smoky flavour".
+The last product related to Griffiths Brothers Teas was "Green Signal Tea", described as "a blended China Pekoe, with a distinctive smoky flavour".
 The packaged loose leaf tea was last sold under the Billy Tea - Robur brand.
-Robur Tea Company had been bought by Tetley, which in turn was bought by the Indian conglomerate Tata.
-Tata discontinued the product in early 2025, and its devotees sought out the dwindling stocks of 'Green Signal Tea', in IGA and Foodworks stores, during 2025.
+The Robur Tea Company had been bought by Tetley, which in turn was bought by the Indian conglomerate Tata.
+Tata discontinued the product in early 2025, and its devotees sought out dwindling stocks of "Green Signal Tea" in IGA and FoodWorks stores.